 TrEOL level 2

-The TrEOL tool is a card game you can play to start identifying your challenges in terms of strengths and priorities.
+With the TrEOL tool you can start identifying your challenges in terms of strengths and priorities.
+It is a tool for teams.
 There is also an online version.
-It is a game for teams.
 View details

 How would you define language learning environments?

 This tool is a test through which you can understand the key points of what learning environments are.
 You can use it individually and discuss the results with a colleague or a teacher educator.
 View details

 Towards an ecological approach to languages

 This tool visualises a language learning environment as an ecosystem in which connections become possible through cooperation, inclusion, diversity, community, etc. The questions will allow you to examine your school context as a whole before making choices about possible strategies.
 It is recommended for use in a team.
 View details